 Pull Up bar installation - wall & tree mount of our Pullup & Dip bar

 The Pullup & Dip bar can be mounted both on a tree or post, as well as on a wall (inside and outside wall).
-Since the installation is best explained with videos, you will find two detailed installation videos below.
-Furthermore in the included user manual as well as in the steps below you will find all mounting steps for the indoor and outdoor installation in a step-by-step text form.
+Since the installation is best explained with videos, you will find two detailed pull-up bar installation videos below.
+Furthermore in the included user manual as well as in the steps below you will find all mounting steps for the indoor and outdoor pull-up bar installation in a step-by-step text form.
 If you still have questions about the installation, please take a look at our FAQs or contact us by e-mail.